Stable pairs on nodal K3 fibrations: Stable pairs on nodal fibrations

 \begin{conj} We have the equality

 \end{conj}

-\begin{rmk} The conjectural equality (\ref{PT=perv}) is motivated by the work in~\cite{Tcurve2}.
+\begin{rmk} The conjectural equality (\ref{PT=perv}) is motivated by the third author's work~\cite{Tcurve2}.
 Indeed the equality (\ref{PT=perv}) holds true for the Euler characteristic version, i.e. replace all the invariants by the topological Euler characteristic of the moduli spaces.
 This follows immediately from the proof of~\cite[Theorem~5.8]{Tcurve2}, and the fact that $\sigma_{\xi(0)}$-semistable objects in the notation of~\cite[Theorem~5.8]{Tcurve2} consist of total complexes associated to perverse stable pairs in Definition~\ref{defi:pstable}.
 (The latter fact can be easily proved using the same argument of~\cite[Proposition~5.5]{Tcurve2}).
-Moreover, if our 3-fold $\tX$ were projective Calabi-Yau 3-fold, then the equality (\ref{PT=perv}) should follow from the same argument of~\cite[Theorem~5.8]{Tcurve2} assuming~\cite[Conjecture~1.2]{Tcurve2}, or from the arguments in~\cite{Cala}.
+Moreover, if our 3-fold $\tX$ were projective Calabi-Yau 3-fold, then the equality (\ref{PT=perv}) follows from the results of~\cite{Tcurve2}, \cite{Cala}.
 However, since our 3-fold $\tX$ is no longer Calabi-Yau, we need a new technique of wall-crossing to show the inequality (\ref{PT=perv}). \end{rmk}

 \begin{rmk} If Conjecture~\ref{conj:PT=perv} is true, then Theorem~\ref{thm:formula:relation} implies that